-Ed and I travelled back to New Haven for five days in September where we spent time poring through dozens of boxes of archived materials along with 22 rolls of microfilm materials, each film containing over 2,000 sheets of paper.
+Ed and I traveled back to New Haven for five days in September where we spent time pouring through dozens of boxes of archived materials along with 22 rolls of microfilm materials, each film containing over 2,000 sheets of paper.
 We brought Peter along to help document our findings on video and in pictures as we continued the arduous task of investigation.

 As soon as I spotted the letters, I didn't read beyond the first paragraph.
 I called Ed over, and Peter turned on two video recorders as Ed and I slowly, thoughtfully, and analytically read slowly through the exchanges for the next half hour.

-Even in the hundreds of articles written about the RSV in the two decades following it release, absolutely no one referred to the newly introduced word “homosexual” that appeared in the RSV Bible for the first time.
-What is a significant decision and insertion to us seemed not to register on anyone’s radar.
+Even in the hundreds of articles written about the RSV in the two decades following its release, absolutely no one referred to the newly introduced word "homosexual" that appeared in the RSV Bible for the first time.
+What is a significant decision and insertion to us seemed not to register on anyone's radar?
 It didn’t appear to matter to anyone except this one young seminarian.